notepad-plus-plus/npp-usermanual/content/docs/editing.md

 Certain keyboard-shortcuts for editing commands are "context aware", meaning that they behave differently whether there is an active selection or not.
 For example,

-- `Tab` will insert a tab character or spaces (depending on [per-language settings](../preferences/#language)) when typing normally, but if you have a selection, it will indent the text by one tab-stop.
+- <kbd>Tab</kbd> will insert a tab character or spaces (depending on [per-language settings](../preferences/#language)) when typing normally, but if you have a selection, it will indent the text by one tab-stop.
-- `Shift+Delete` will cut the current selection, or if there is no selection, it will delete the current line (assuming you have not changed the shortcut `Shift+DEL` from `SCI_CUT` to anything else; if you do, this functionality will _not_ be accessible).
+- <kbd>Shift+Delete</kbd> will cut the current selection, or if there is no selection, it will delete the current line (assuming you have not changed the shortcut <kbd>Shift+DEL</kbd> from `SCI_CUT` to anything else; if you do, this functionality will _not_ be accessible).
 (Yes, it cuts to the clipboard if there's a selection, but deletes the line without affecting the clipboard if there is a selection.)
 (The no-selection variant is new to v8.6.)
-- `Ctrl+C` will copy the current selection, or if there is no selection, it will copy the current line (assuming you have not changed the shortcut `Ctrl+C` from `SCI_COPY` to anything else; if you do, this functionality will _not_ be accessible).
+- <kbd>Ctrl+C</kbd> will copy the current selection, or if there is no selection, it will copy the current line (assuming you have not changed the shortcut <kbd>Ctrl+C</kbd> from `SCI_COPY` to anything else; if you do, this functionality will _not_ be accessible).
 (The no-selection variant is new to v8.6.)
-- `Ctrl+X` will cut the current selection, or if there is no selection, it will cut the current line (assuming you have not changed the shortcut `Ctrl+X` from `SCI_CUT` to anything else; if you do, this functionality will _not_ be accessible).
+- <kbd>Ctrl+X</kbd> will cut the current selection, or if there is no selection, it will cut the current line (assuming you have not changed the shortcut <kbd>Ctrl+X</kbd> from `SCI_CUT` to anything else; if you do, this functionality will _not_ be accessible).
 (The no-selection variant is new to v8.6.)

 Again, this manual will not enumerate all the context-aware commands.
 The ones listed above have been deemed especially useful, or are mentioned because they were added to give Notepad++ behavior that is similar to other popular text editors and coding environments.